-Total operating expenses were \$57.2 million for the year ended June 30, 2019.
+Total operating expenses were \$54.9 million for the year ended June 30, 2020.
 The following table compares expenditures by category (\$ in millions).
-When comparing the 12 months ended June 30, 2019 proportionately to the year ended June 30, 2018, Exchange expenditures increased.
-This is primarily due to the one-time budgetary costs discussed in the previous paragraph.
+When comparing the fiscal year ended June 30, 2019 proportionately to the year ended June 30, 2020, Exchange expenditures decreased by \$2.3 million.
+This was primarily due to large one-time budgeted projects such as cloud server migration and call center re-procurement being completed in FY 2019.
+As such the overall budgeted expenditure allotments for Fiscal Year 2020 were about \$5 million less than the previous year.

-12 months ended 6/30/2019
+12 months en 6/30/2020 12 months ended 6/30/2019

+System Maintenance and

+Enhancements \$ 14.7 \$ 14.4

-System Maintenance and Enhancements Professional Services \$ 14.4 8.6 \$ 9.4 8.4
+Professional Services 8.5 8.6

-Salaries, Benefits, and Payroll Taxes 14.3 13.4
+Salaries, Benefits, and Payroll Taxes 14.9 14.3

-Depreciation 2.3 1.0
+Depreciation 3.0 2.3

-Equipment and Supplies 3.5 2.9
+Equipment and Supplies 3.5 3.5

-Call Center 13.1 11.1
+Call Center 9.4 13.1

-Occupancy 0.1 0.7
+Occupancy 0.1 0.1

-Other 0.9 0.8
+Other 0.8 0.9

-Total Operating Expenses \$ 57.2 \$ 47.7
+Total Operating Expenses \$ 54.
+9 \$ 57.2

 The Statement of Cash Flows presents information relative to how the Exchange's cash and cash equivalents position changed during the period.
 The Statement of Cash Flows classifies cash receipts and cash payments resulting from operating activities, capital and related financing activities, noncapital financing activities and investing activities.
 The net result of those activities is reconciled to the cash balance reported at the end of the period.
-Total cash and equivalents increased from \$3.5 million at June 30, 2018, to \$4.1 million at June 30, 2019.
-Significant capital asset additions relate primarily to Healthplanfinder system enhancements.
-The net increase in cash was primarily due to timing differences related to payments and Medicaid reimbursements.
+Total cash and equivalents at June 30, 2020 decreased by \$1.5 million as compared to the previous fiscal year.
+Significant capital asset additions relate primarily to Healthplanfinder system enhancements and leasehold improvements.
+The net decrease in cash was primarily due to timing on funding for special projects that was not provided by the end of the fiscal year.